 If your student and their roommate are looking to go all out on their décor from monogrammed headboards to macramé hangings, from Lilly-inspired monogrammed pillowcases to jewelry organizers, and everything in between, we are big fans of Etsy.
 Not only will they find shopping for unique items but the prices are fairly reasonable.

-We also like Wayfair for their wide selection of decor and goods.
+We also like Wayfair for its wide selection of decor and goods.
 There is a good reason that their tagline is “A Zillion Things Home.”
 Simply type dorm room in the search box and start shopping.

 Of course, an online store aptly named Overstock simply means you can find some great deals.
 They have an entire back to campus selection that covers every possible category.
 Type dorm into a search box and get ready for some high powered shopping.
 Two other online retailers we like for their dorm room and accessories are Dormify and PBTeen.